DIPAYAN (DIP) BISWAS

 RECENT JOURNAL PUBLICATIONS (SINCE 2010)

-- Biswas, Dipayan and Courtney Szocs (2018), “The Smell of Healthy Choices: Cross-Modal Sensory Compensation Effects of Retail Ambient Scent on Food Purchases,” Journal of Marketing Research, conditionally accepted.
+- Biswas, Dipayan and Courtney Szocs (2018), “The Smell of Healthy Choices: Cross-Modal Sensory Compensation Effects of Retail Ambient Scent on Food Purchases,” Journal of Marketing Research, forthcoming.

 - Biswas, Dipayan, Kaisa Lund, and Courtney Szocs (2018), “Sounds Like a Healthy Retail Atmospheric Strategy: Effects of Ambient Music and Noise on Food Sales,” Journal of the Academy of Marketing Science, forthcoming.

 - Lee, Na Young, Stephanie M. Noble, and Dipayan Biswas (2018), “Hey Big Spender!
 A Golden (Color) Atmospheric Effect on Tipping Behavior,” Journal of the Academy of Marketing Science, 46 (2), 317-337.